Q1. How do I schedule an appointment to meet with a Neighborhood Code Enforcement (NCE) Officer?

 Q17.
 How tall does grass have to be before it can be posted and considered as weeds?
 9 inches

 Q18.
 I know someone who is hoarding.
-What can NCE do?
+What can NCC do?

-3. Give the NCE representative the following information:
+3. Give the NCC representative the following information:

 b.
 The reason for the appointment